ferbcn/RedditImageDownloader/README.md

-# Reddit Image Downloader
+# Reddit Image Downloader Python3

 A reddit application that downloads pictures and gifs from a given subreddit.

+# This is a port to python3 with some minor changes to the code.

 # Setup
 1. Create a [reddit personal use script application](https://www.reddit.com/prefs/apps/).

-2. Add a `credentials.py` file to your working directory and add your applications credentials.
+2. Add a `config.py` file to your working directory and add your applications credentials.

 		ID='YOUR_ID'
 		SECRET='YOUR_SECRET'